Soloooomon/Andre_Solomon_Data_Portfolio/README.md

 [Click Here](/DataViz3andDataCritique2.md)

 # Final Project - Spotify Data
-*Be Mindful that this is a progression project, therefore, concepts will morph into their final form by Part III*
+*Please be mindful that this is a progression project, therefore, concepts will morph into their final forms by Part III*
 ## Part I
 [Click Here](/FinalProjectPart1.md)
 ## Part II